AryanNagariya/Connect4/README.txt

   use the peek method to debug and see how my code does without actually removing the element.
-Other choices I would have would be Sets, however, these would be unordered or Maps, but it doesn't make sense to map the moves to the player, since knowing who played the last move doesn't matter when implemeting the undo button.
+Other choices I would have would be Sets, however, these would be unordered or Maps, but it doesn't make sense to map the moves to the player, since knowing who played the last move doesn't matter when implementing the undo button.
+I also chose to use an integer stack because it made the most sense as I was storing the column and row values of the board.
+However, the user cannot undo a game after the game has been won because that is not fair.

   3. FileI/O :

   I use to created a file and then store the top 3 high scores in this.
 The reason a file was appropriate for storing high scores was because a file can stay constant and can be access from all objects of my board.
 Therefore, I can show users the high scores from games that were played before the current one.
-  I use the file writer methods to edit the top 3 highscores, if the conditions are met.
-Moreover, I then use the read file method to gain the top 3 highscores, then store them in an array, compare it to the current score.
-If the current score deserves to be one of the top 3 highscore, then I edit the array and place the new top 3 scores into the file for the next play of the game to read and compare.To store the high score in the file, I use a "username|score" convention where the username and their score are separated by a "|".
-I can also read the file and display the highscores if the user wants to see it via the "show high scores" button.
+  I use the file writer methods to edit the top 3 high scores, if the conditions are met.
+Moreover, I then use the read file method to gain the top 3 high scores, then store them in an array, compare it to the current score.
+If the current score deserves to be one of the top 3 high score, then I edit the array and place the new top 3 scores into the file for the next play of the game to read and compare.To store the high score in the file, I use a "username|score" convention where the user name and their score are separated by a "|".
+I can also read the file and display the high scores if the user wants to see it via the "show high scores" button.
 When displaying the score, I also arrange it a way that is standard for connect4 i.e a game finished with lower moves is considered better than a game finished with more moves.
+If the game has been played less than 3 times, the unused spots are shown as the score is held by "nobody" with a score of 0.

   4. JUnit Test:

   I used Junit tests to test the game itself.
-Junit tests were useful since they allowed to implemenet the backend of the program and then work on the frontend which is the GUI.
+Junit tests were useful since they allowed to implemenet the back end of the program and then work on the front end which is the GUI.
-  Moreover, I also made sure that I split my functions acorss well so that I could test multiple different states of the same componenet game.
+  Moreover, I also made sure that I split my functions across well so that I could test multiple different states of the same componenet game.
 All of this helped my debug my intital code that I had written for Connect4.
 Moreover, I also made sure to test edge cases.
 Finally, I did not only rely on the JUnit tests,